akvo/akvo-product-design/RSR/Features/18-IATIExport/FunctionalDesign/IATIExportMappings.md

 <span style="color:red;">**Not included**</span>

 The *@type* attribute is not included in the IATI export.
-The RSR database currentlt does not support categories of organisations.
+The RSR database currently does not support categories of organisations.

 ### [IATI Identifier](http://iatistandard.org/activities-standard/iati-identifier/)